CC-MNNIT/2021-22-Classes/Freshers/C/2022_02_13_CClass-7/README.md

 #### static keyword

-Give the output of the follwoing code:
+Give the output of the following code:

 ```cpp
 #include <stdio.h>